-The Department of Energy states that for the typical family water heating can account for around 12% of a household’s utility bill while the Government of Canada quotes that number at 19%.
+The Department of Energy states that for the typical family, water heating can account for around 12% of a household’s utility bill while the Government of Canada quotes that number at 19%.
 That being said, there are a lot of not-so-typical households out there, and this is Calgary Alberta we’re talking about, so don’t be surprised if that number edges closer to 25% for some.
 The latter is especially true for those of you with family members that spend extra time in the shower and feel the need to throw one t-shirt at a time into the washer.
-If that sounds familiar, the average Canadian usage can go from 75 litres of hot water per day (at home) and spill over into 100 litres or more.
+If that sounds familiar, the average Canadian usage can go from 75 liters of hot water per day (at home) and spill over into 100 liters or more.

-Long story short, an upgraded hot water heater can take a positive chuck out of your monthly and annual utility expenditure.
+Long story short, an upgraded hot water heater can take a positive chunk out of your monthly and annual utility expenditures.
 In addition, by acting now you can take advantage of up to $1000 in Government rebates as both federal and provincial bodies seek to increase energy efficiencies as a part of their mandate to move towards a more sustainable society.
 Have a look at the best options for heating your water and saving you money here.

 If you have further questions about any of the above we encourage you to contact Air Force Heating today.
 We will work with you to build a custom solution to your utility concerns.